tnebooks/9th-english/Content.en/the-fun-they-had/_index.md

 The mechanical teacher was flashing on the screen: “When we add fractions ½ and ¼… Margie was thinking about how the kids must have loved it in the old days.
 She was thinking about the fun they had.

+**About The Author**

+**Isaac Asimov**, born on January 2nd, 1920 was an American writer and professor of Biochemistry at Boston University.
+He was known for his work of science fiction and 'popular science'.
+Asimov was a prolific writer and edited more than 500 books, an estimated 90,000 letters and postcards.
+Asimov wrote 'Hard Science Fiction' along with Robert A. Heinlein and Arthur C. Clarke.
+He was considered one of the best science fiction writers during his lifetime